-Over a decade ago blockchain technology, or Distributed Ledger Technology (DLT), was put into the limelight by the first and most popular cryptocurrency Bitcoin where it was utilised as a public transaction ledger.
-Since then it’s been used to build innovative projects in healthcare, cybersecurity, entertainment, voting, payments, supply chain and other areas.
+It is more than a decade since blockchain, or otherwise known as Distributed Ledger Technology, was brought to the fore by the first and most popular cryptocurrency, Bitcoin, where it was used as a public transaction ledger.
+Since then, many projects have cropped up with innovation in health, cybersecurity, entertainment, voting, and even in payments, supply chain, among others.

-- Data security – decentralised storage units are immune to security breach as there is no way to compromise or steal the data stored on a blockchain
+- Data security: decentralized storage units are immune to security breach because the data stored on a blockchain simply cannot be tampered with or stolen.

 Lithuania

-- Crypto Wallet Exchange Licence, enabling licensees to manage crypto wallets possessed by their customers
+- Crypto Wallet Exchange Licence, in order for licensees to be able to provide custodial crypto wallet services for their customers.

 Estonia